IARC-genetics/GWAx_lung_cancer/index.md

 We have uploaded an excel spreadsheet with our PRS and summary of results.
 [Which you can download here ](/GWAx_lung_cancer/LC_GWAx.xlsx)

+The code that was generated for this paper can be [found here ](https://github.com/IARC-genetics/GWAx_lung_cancer)

 ## Family history of lung cancer GWAx results